io-fault/io-fault.github.io/docs/integration/machines/include/src/fault/posix/errno.h/source.txt

 /**
-	# A C-Preprocessor dataset providing access to POSIX errnos.
+	// A C-Preprocessor dataset providing access to POSIX errnos.

-	# Some systems do not include the full set of defines, so
+	// Some systems do not include the full set of defines, so
-	# compensation is performed in order to allow proper
+	// compensation is performed in order to maintain the invariant
-	# X-macro expansion without too much difficulty.
+	// when expanding the table.

-	# This file should only be included when building
+	// This file should *only* be included when building
-	# lookup table functions for better error descriptions.
+	// lookup table functions for more informative error descriptions.
-**/

-/*
-	# Compensation for missing errnos.
 */

 #define ENOTDEFINED -0x00F0C0DE

 #ifndef ENONE